PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:49:05
+Last updated: 2024-04-02 18:49:39
-Random Quote: Setting an example is not the main means of influencing another, it is the only means. - Albert Einstein
+Random Quote: The day of fortune is like a harvest day, we must be busy when the corn is ripe. - Torquato Tasso